fenton1000/mf-portfolio-four-kerry-surf-school/README.md

 ## 10. Deployment

-   ### 10.1 via github
+### 10.1 via GitHub

-1. The Code Institute project template was accessed on github at https://github.com/Code-Institute-Org/gitpod-full-template and the Use this Template button clicked to create a project-specific repository.
+1. The Code Institute project template was accessed on GitHub at https://github.com/Code-Institute-Org/gitpod-full-template and the Use this Template button clicked to create a project-specific repository.

 2. All files and documents pushed from Gitpod appear in the repository.

-### 10.2 via gitpod
+### 10.2 via Gitpod

-The site was developed in gitpod as follows:
+The site was developed in Gitpod as follows:

-1. From the github repository created for the project the Gitpod button installed as a chrome browser extension was clicked.
+1. From the GitHub repository created for the project the Gitpod button installed as a chrome browser extension was clicked.
 A Gitpod workspace was created.

 2. To view project progress during development the command python3 manage.py runserver was entered in the IDE terminal.